Nathan Deery Cognitive Behavioural Psychotherapist LondonNathan Deery:

 Fees

-Individual therapy sessions are 60 minutes as standard and are charged at £90 per session.
+• Individual therapy sessions last 60 minutes and are charged at £100 for in-person and £90 for online sessions.

 Getting started:

-You can also find out more information about myself and what I offer on my website, greatersense.co.uk
+You can find more information about my work at greatersense.co.uk.

 ***If you are in need of more information and guidance about therapy, please use the contact form at the bottom of this page.***